umr4nlp/umr-guidelines/guidelines.md

 English translational equivalents of the Kukama examples in [\[3-1-3-5 (1)\]](#3-1-3-5 (1)) and [\[3-1-3-5 (2)\]](#3-1-3-5 (2)).
-In English, these constructions do not pose serious problems to the predicate-argument structure of UMR - one could simply identify the 'have' or 'be'-verb as a predicate, and the NPs in the clause as its arguments.
+In English, these constructions do not pose serious problems to the predicate-argument structure of UMR - one could simply identify the "have" or "be"-verb as a predicate, and the NPs in the clause as its arguments.

 In the Kukama object predication construction in